15 Ways on How to Free up Drive Space in Windows 10/8/7

 Step 1: Click on the OneDrive in the lower-right corner of the taskbar.

-Step 2: Sign up a Microsoft account, and then log in to the OneDrive.
+Step 2: Sign up for a Microsoft account, and then log in to the OneDrive.

 Step 3: Send all of the desired files to OneDrive.
-After that, delete the local files to free up the drive space.
+After that, delete the local files to clear the drive space.

 Note: After storing files to OneDrive using this solution, you are able to access the files via OneDrive and view them anywhere you like.
 However, there’s only 5 GB for free, and if you want to get more free cloud storage, you should buy from Microsoft.

 Solution 5: Use Third-Paty Cleaning Utility